serverless/extensions/README.md

 - AWS Kinesis Streaming Data Pipelines
 - MongoDB Atlas Databases

-EXT is an evolution of "Infrastructure-as-Code", offering deployment of use-cases beyond individual cloud resources, new types of automation, and revenue sharing for all Extension makers to ensure long-term viability.

 EXT runs Extensions.
 An Extension is logic for provisioning and automating a use-case, encapsulated in a container.
-Thanks to containerization, you can use and create Extensions written in any language, and compose them together via their inputs and outputs.
+Thanks to containerization, you can _run_ and _create_ Extensions written in any language, and compose them together via their inputs and outputs.

 Currently, Extensions can be configured in `ext.yml`, like this: